 Uptown – Oak Lawn Office Space | Lease Data & Trends

-The Uptown/Oak Lawn office space sub-market is one of Dallas’ most expensive neighborhoods, with prices driven by modern office buildings and a low vacancy rate of 15% for Class A property.
+Based on publicly available commercial real estate leasing data, the Uptown/Oak Lawn office space sub-market is one of Dallas’ most expensive neighborhoods, with prices driven by modern office buildings and a low vacancy rate of 15% for Class A property.
 More than 80% of Uptown’s 12.5-million-square-foot inventory is Class A product, which have average asking rents of $42 per square foot.
 Class B office space in Uptown and Oak Lawn leases for around $35 per square foot.

 As of July 2018, more than 1 million square feet of new construction has been completed.
 An additional 430,000 square feet of Oak Lawn office space is still under construction.